tkyeung357/CLI-bank-code-test/readme.md

 ----
 ### Not handled feature or use case:🙉
 - not handle overdraft facility
+- not handle CLI run on web browser
 - not handle concurrent transaction for withdrawal, so negative balance may happen.
-- not handle security/permission for CLI app
+- not handle security/permission control for CLI app
 - implemented delete function for auto test which is not necessary and risky in real world.

 ----